puppetlabs/puppet-docs/source/puppet/4.0/reference/modules_publishing.markdown

 [forgenewrelease]: ./images/forge_new_release.png
 [documentation]: ./modules_documentation.html
 [errors]: ./modules_installing.html#errors
+[yourmodules]: ./images/yourmodules.png
+[selectrelease]: ./images/selectrelease.png
+[deletebutton]: ./images/deletebutton.png
+[deletionpage]: ./images/deletionpage.png
+[deleteconfirmation]: ./images/deleteconfirmation.png
+[deletedrelease]: ./images/deletedrelease.png
+[delteddownloadwarning]: ./images/delteddownloadwarning.png
+[onereleasesearch]: ./images/onereleasesearch.png
+[noreleasesearch]: ./images/noreleasesearch.png
+[noreleasesearchfilter]: ./images/noreleasesearchfilter.png

 Publishing Modules on the Puppet Forge
 =====

 The Puppet Forge is a community repository of modules, written and contributed by  Puppet Open Source and Puppet Enterprise users.
 Using the Puppet Forge (Forge) is a great way to build on the work others have done and get updates and expansions on your own module work.
-This document describes how to publish your own modules to the Forge so that other users can [install][installing] them.
+This document describes how to publish your own modules to the Forge so that other users can [install][installing] them, as well as how to maintain your releases once published.

 * Continue reading to learn how to publish your modules to the Puppet Forge.